judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 ***Location:** ?*

 - Breakfast
-- What is goinf on in the world?
+- What is going on in the world?
 "A clash of civilization against chaos."
 - Perception:
-  - the US is like the boyfriend that says, "I love you" on Monday and then doesn't answer your calls on Wednesday.
+  - the U.S. is like the boyfriend that says, "I love you" on Monday and then doesn't answer your calls on Wednesday.
 Then, you call the ex-boyfriend who beats you (Putin), and maybe he gets drunk every day and beats you, but at least he shows up when you call!
-- US, Israel, and Saudi policies in last 5 years have really caused great damage to the Middle East situations and policies
+- US, Israel, and Saudi policies in the last five years have caused significant damage to the Middle East situations and policies
-- "It's not too late for Lebennon"
+- "It's not too late for Lebanon."

 #### Dr. Eric Trager ([more](https://www.washingtoninstitute.org/experts/view/trager-eric)), Fellow

 ***Topic:** Muslim Brotherhood: Facts and Fiction – the view from D.C.*
 ***Location:** [The Washington Institute for Near East Policy](https://www.washingtoninstitute.org/)*

-- "It was a coup" (re: Egypt)
+- "It was a coup" (re Egypt)
 - He was in Tahrir Square during the revolt
 - No reconciliation because of the "kill or be killed" struggle post-coups between Sisi, military, and Muslim Brotherhood